Schiehallion: Modern cultural references

-Schiehallion was the setting for the final showdown in Grant Morrison's comic series Zenith.
+Schiehallion was the setting for much of book two of Grant Morrison's comic series Zenith, and also the electro-magnetic prison for the Chimera creature which would play a major part in subsequent books.

 The Harviestoun Brewery produce a cask-conditioned lager called Schiehallion.

 A Scottish country dance ("Schiehallion") and figure, the Schiehallion Reel, are both named after the mountain.

 The song "Schiehallion" was featured on the 1994 album Time For A New Day by the independent band King Rizla.

 Pipe Major Donald Shaw Ramsay composed a 3/4 march entitled "Schiehallion".

 The England-based band "Schiehallion Pipes and Drums" (named for the Munro) led by Drum Major Jim (Jaimie) Gibb, has adopted the march as their signature tune.
 It is the lead-in tune on their album Hail!
 Schiehallion.

-The Anglo-Swiss power metal band Gloryhammer features a fictional alternate-universe version of Schiehallion in the song "The Fires of Ancient Cosmic Destiny" from the album Legends from Beyond the Galactic Terrorvortex.
-In the song it is described as having "raging volcanic fires" in reference to the popular misconception of the mountain being a volcano.
-The protagonist of the album, Angus McFife XIII King of Dundee, ends his life at Schiehallion.
+The Anglo-Cypriot power metal band Gloryhammer mentions Schiehallion in the song "The Fires of Ancient Cosmic Destiny" on the album Legends from Beyond the Galactic Terrorvortex and refers to the popular misconception that mountain is a volcano.